 Can you make these in advance?

 You can make these up to 2 to 3 days ahead of time.
-Just assemble the enchiladas, cover and refrigerate.
+Just assemble the enchiladas, cover with plastic wrap and refrigerate.

 When ready to eat, let them come to room temperature before baking.
 Then bake at 350 as normal and enjoy.